 Addressing employee needs is always critical.
 The senior leadership team must employee every employee.
 Leaders must ask: what do our employees want right now?
 What will make them feel better in the short-term and the long-term?
 Do they want to come back to the office full-time, or would they prefer to work remotely?

 People want to work for a caring organisation.
 So, from a business perspective, turning a blind eye to the seriousness of mental health in the workplace will risk corporate loss (e.g. lost productivity, disengagement and absenteeism) and will damage business reputation.
 Without the respect of the employees, an organisation will struggle to attract and retain high-performing professionals.

 - Keep the foot on the pedal

 Mental health awareness isn’t just important during times of crisis.
 The more attuned CEOs are to the wellbeing of their employees – and the more active they are in promoting employee wellness – the more prosperous their business will be.
-And, more importantly, the more education and awareness around mental health there will be – and with awareness comes acceptance and positive change.
+Mental health education and awareness leads to acceptance and positive change.

 The battle to fight mental illness doesn’t start and finish with Coronavirus.
-Mental health must be safeguarded at work, and it starts with the senior leadership team.
+The senior leadership team must safeguard mental health at work.